JefvdA/Pypi-package-template/README.md

 ```

 ### Importing the package
-Now that we have succesfully installed our pip package, we can move on.
+Now that we have successfully installed our pip package, we can move on.

 If you are not sure, you can get a list of all currently installed pip packages with following command:
 ```bash